Finally, let’s look at the Months of Inventory in Peel.

 How is Peel doing in terms of months of inventory?
 Remember that the lower the levels of inventory, the more likely it is that prices will rise.

 Let’s look at what our current months of inventory for Peel predict what will happen to prices next month.
-The MOI as of the end of April was 1.2 months, which means that technically, the Peel market is a strong seller’s market as of right now.
+The MOI as of the end of October was 4.4 months, which means that technically, the Peel market is a bit of a buyer’s market as of right now.
 We will take that with a grain of salt, as we’ve seen such low levels of inventory relative to demand over the past few years, we’ve had to adjust our definitions for the market.
-Nonetheless, on its own, our current months of inventory predicts that the average price in Peel should rise in May.
+Nonetheless, on its own, our current months of inventory predicts that the average price in Peel should drop in November.